 The Belongings

-• A small town boy during the Great Depression who lived in the same town as the MGM lion.
+• A small town boy during the Great Depression who grew up near the Southern California farm where the actual MGM lion lived.

 • A World War II soldier.